 When introducing your dog to raw food it is important to ensure that you are not feeding them too much or indeed too little.
 Of course, as with humans, if you feed them too much you will end up with an overweight dog and if you don’t give them enough you will end up with one that is underweight and could become malnourished.
 So how do you know how much raw food to feed your dog?

 As with all mammals,dogs are all different and what is enough raw food for one could be too much for another.
 Your dog could be a great deal more active than another of the same breed and weight.
-Working and agility dogs will require more than those that are purely kept as pets and given an average length walk each day.
+Working and agility dogs will require more than those that are purely kept as dogs and given an average length walk each day.
 Using a feeding guide (link) will give you a starting point as to the amount of raw food you should be feeding.
 You can then monitor their weight and appetite over the coming weeks and adjust the amount of food accordingly.

 When feeding raw food to your dog, the general recommendation is that you feed 2-3% of their total body weight.
 This is not the amountyou should serve per meal but the total amount per day.
 If they only eat one meal then it will all be given at onetime.
 For those who eat two or more meals a day you would spread it out as required.